mbaniadam/screenos-to-fortigate/README.md

 # Juniper ScreenOS to FortiGate Configuration Converter
 This is a Python script that converts Juniper ScreenOS firewall policies, addresses, address groups and custom ports to Fortigate firewall configuration.
 It takes a txt backup file of Juniper ScreenOS firewall configuration as input and generates Fortigate configuration commands in a text file.

+This script supports the conversion of the following cases:

+- Firewall policies
+- Addresses
+- Address groups
+- Custom ports

 ## Usage

 1- **Parse the Original Configuration:**